cathive/concourse-sonarqube-resource/README.md

 ## Source Configuration

 * `host_url`: *Required.* The address of the SonarQube instance, e.g. "https://sonarcloud.io/" (when using SonarCloud).
 Must end with a slash.
 Also, make sure the Server base URL under Administration-> Configuration -> General Settings -> Server base URL of SonarQube instance is same as the sonarqube instance host url.
+This also must end with a slash.

 * `organization`: The organization to be used when submitting stuff to a sonarqube instance.
 This field is *required* when using SonarCloud to perform the analysis